9124104188-art/CodeInspector/README.md

-# CodeInspector
+# AI Code Reviewer

-An intelligent code review application that helps developers improve code quality through AI-generated feedback, bug detection, performance recommendations, and code explanations across multiple programming languages.
+AI Code Reviewer is a web application that helps developers improve their code by providing automated reviews and suggestions.
+Users can paste code snippets and receive feedback on code quality, best practices, potential bugs, and optimization opportunities.
+The project is designed to enhance coding skills while promoting clean and maintainable code.